-There are a number of studies regarding groundwater hydrology that were used in the development of the capture zone models.
-All studies are referenced at the end of this document.
+Studies regarding groundwater hydrology that were used in the development of the capture zone models are referenced at the end of this document.
 The following studies were the primary information sources to characterize groundwater movement and aquifer parameters:

 - US Geological Survey (USGS) Reports: The regional report for the Carson River basin prepared by the USGS was key in the selection of groundwater parameters such as transmissivity values, flow direction, and gradient. - The Nevada Division of Water Resources Bulletins provided useful geohydrology information for the modeling effort.